mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-7/index.md

 It is recommended to keep your plugin(s) targetted at .NET 4.8 so that it can run in either runtime on Windows.
 Most plugins won't need any changes to run in Rhino 8.

 For Mac-specific plugins you can target .NET 7 as that is the only runtime available in Rhino 8.
 If you want the plugin to be compatible with Rhino 7, keep the target at .NET 4.8.
+Since Rhino 8 can run natively on Apple Silicon or on Intel, you must compile your .NET assemblies for AnyCPU, and any native binaries need to be compiled as a [Universal Binary](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary).

 If your plugin uses any unavailable or non-working APIs when running in .NET Core, some code changes may be necessary.
 The compat report will show you which APIs you need to avoid.